llopezniederer/RepData_PeerAssessment1/PA1_template.md

 mediani_day <- median(stepsi_day$steps)
 ```

-Now we have observations for 61 days; initially we had observations for 53 days.
+Now we have observations for 61 days; initially we had observations for only 53 days.

 The new mean number of steps per day is 10766.19, the new median is 10766.19;
 basically unchanged as expected since we imputed the average number of steps for each 5-min interval.